 Below is a salary percentile calculator for the United States for 2021.
 Enter a pre-tax or gross salary or wage income earned from January - December 2020 and the tool will return the salary percentile.
+It's the newest data to this point in 2022.

 Optionally, compare only to full-time workers who typically work a minimum of 30 or 40 hours per week.